 Graham works across a diverse range of biotechnology and life sciences subject matter, particularly focusing on immunology and its applications in the treatment and diagnosis of cancer, allergy and autoimmune disease.
-He has extensive patent drafting and prosecution experience in the fields of peptide immunotherapy, antibodies and related immunomodulatory agents, advanced therapies including peptide, nucleotide, gene and cell therapies, and vaccines and personalised medicine / diagnostics, particularly in the oncology field.
+He has extensive patent drafting and prosecution experience for inventions relating to antibodies and related immunomodulatory agents, advanced therapies including peptide, nucleotide, gene and cell therapies, and vaccines and personalised medicine / diagnostics, particularly in the oncology field.

 Graham joined J A Kemp in 2005 and became a partner in 2015.